Update: Reports suggest the iPhone SE 2 could enter mass production soon and land sometime next year at an affordable price.

 By keeping the look of the popular iPhone 5 and iPhone 5S intact, then stuffing it with specs seen in the iPhone 6S, the SE, which we learned stands for “Special Edition”, was obviously a hit among many, including us.

 Looking forward, will Apple continue with the SE line?
-Given the many rumors indicating that the upcoming iPhone 8 will be a rather large jump forward in design, an Apple iPhone SE 2 might seem out of place by comparison.
+Given the rumors indicating that iPhone 9 range will all sport the bezel-free design of the iPhone X, an Apple iPhone SE 2 might seem out of place by comparison.
 Unless, of course, Apple modernizes its look.

-The legion of people who demand smaller phones will never quiet down, and if Apple was wise enough to listen with the first SE iteration, chances are high that there will be an iOS 11-toting follow-up sometime this year.
+The legion of people who demand smaller phones will never quiet down, and if Apple was wise enough to listen with the first SE iteration, chances are high that there will be an iOS 11 or iOS 12-toting follow-up sometime next year.